Nexmo/station/_tutorials/client-sdk-ios-outbound-pstn.md

 You can now make an App-to-Phone call.

+The `Call` button press is already connected to `ViewController`.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/start-call'
 ```

-Whilst it is expected for you to replace `CALLEE_PHONE_NUMBER` with the number to be called, ultimately, is the number supplied in the `Answer URL` webhook.
-In a real-life environment,
+You are expected to replace `CALLEE_PHONE_NUMBER` with the number to be called but, ultimately, the number called is the one supplied in the `Answer URL` webhook.
+In a real-life environment, you would create a server component to server as the `Answer URL`; this will receive the `CALLEE_PHONE_NUMBER`, validate it and then supply it in the JSON returned.

+**NB:** Whilst the default HTTP method for the `Answer URL` is `GET`, `POST` can also be used.

 ### Call Type

-Note the second parameter in the `client?.call` method above - while `NXMCallType.server` is used in this scenario, you can also start an in-app call by choosing `NXMCallType.inApp` as the `callType` and usernames as callees.
+Note the use of `NXMCallTypeServer` as the `callType` in the `client`'s `call:` method above - this is required for outbound PSTN calls; the other `callType` is `NXMCallTypeInApp`, useful for making simple calls as shown in [this tutorial](/tutorials/client-sdk-ios-in-app-calling).

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/call-type'